dani8946/Glass-Morphism-Effect-LogIn-Form/README.md

 # Glass-Morphism-Effect-LogIn-Form

-It is an awesom Log In form with Glass Morphism effect and is full responsive with any screen sizes.
+It is an awesome Log In form with Glass Morphism effect and is full responsive with any screen sizes.